srvo/failure/index.md

 ## The Cost of Failure

-It is hard to believe things cannot improve.
+Things can always get better.
+But how much does it cost to keep them the way that they are?

-But what does it cost to keep them the way they are?
-This question has been difficult to answer historically, and can only be explored by examining and aggregating a lot of estimates.
+This question can only be explored by examining and aggregating a lot of estimates.
 The purpose of this nascent project is to do exactly that.

 Pages examining a wide range of issues are under active construction.